randall-coding/cs2_server/tutorial.md

 NOTE: for this deployment you do NOT need to install a Kubernetes cluster locally.

-## Deploying Our Server

-### Disable Steam Guard
+## Disable Steam Guard

-Disable steam guard on your account before server installation (otherwise it gets stuck at a code prompt).
+Disable steam guard on your steam account before server installation (otherwise it gets stuck at a code prompt).
 Login to https://store.steampowered.com and visit your user settings page to disable steam guard.
 Make sure to confirm your email to finish the process.

-### Setup Account
+## Setup Acorn Account
 We will be using an acorn image built from [this Acornfile](https://github.com/randall-coding/cs2_server/blob/master/Acornfile) based on [this Dockerfile](https://github.com/randall-coding/cs2_server/blob/master/Dockerfile).
 The code is open source, which means you can use or modify it to build your own image.

 To begin, we need to setup an acorn account at acorn.io.
 This needs to be a pro account to handle the storage requirements for the game (40GB minimum).
 [Self hosting](#self-hosting) is also an option if you know what you're doing.